deanwampler/factorie-workshop/README.md

 The workshop was written in [reveal.js](http://lab.hakim.se/reveal-js/).

-## License
+## Licenses

-This presentation Unless otherwise noted, all are covered by the [Creative Commons License](http://creativecommons.org/licenses/by/3.0/). and reveal.js are both MIT licensed.
-FACTORIE is Apache 2.0 licensed.
+This presentation, including the exercises, is Copyright (C) 2014 Dean Wampler, http://polyglotprogramming.com, unless otherwise noted, under the [Creative Commons License](http://creativecommons.org/licenses/by/3.0/).

-The presentation notes: Copyright (C) 2014 Dean Wampler, http://polyglotprogramming.com.

 FACTORIE is Copyright (C) 2008-2010 University of Massachusetts Amherst, Department of Computer Science, and is licensed under the terms of the Apache License, Version 2.0 or (at your option) any subsequent version.

-reveal.js: Copyright (C) 2013 Hakim El Hattab, http://hakim.se
+Reveal.js is Copyright (C) 2013 Hakim El Hattab, http://hakim.se under the MIT license.

+See the included license files.